-Numerous studies have been, and continue to be, conducted to develop [050007] cost-effective approaches to the control of elemental mercury.
-Many of the studies have focused on the injection of a carbonaceous sorbent (e.g., powdered activated carbon, or PAC) into the flue gas streamupstream of the dust collector to absorbadsorb vapor-phase mercury.
+[0004] Numerous studies have been, and continue to be, conducted to develop cost-effective approaches to the control of elemental mercury.
+Many of the studies have focused on the injection of a carbonaceous sorbent (e.g., powdered activated carbon, or PAC) into the flue gas upstream of the dust collector to adsorb vapor-phase mercury.
 The sorbent, and its burden of adsorbed mercury, are subsequently removed from the flue gases in a downstream particulate collector.
 Adsorption is a technique that has often been successfully applied for the separation and removal of trace quantities of undesirable components.
 PAC injection is used, commercially, to remove mercury from municipal waste combustor exhaust gases.
 PAC injection removes both oxidized and elemental mercury species, although removal efficiencies are higher for the oxidized form.
 Although this approach appeared attractive in early work, the economics of high injection rates can be prohibitive when applied to coal-fired utility plants.
 More refined studies are now in progress to define more precisely what can and cannot be achieved with PAC.
 Still other studies seek to enhance PAC technology.
 One technique subjects the PAC to an impregnation process wherein elements such as iodine or sulfur are incorporated into the carbonaceous sorbent.
 Such processes can yield sorbents that more strongly bond with adsorbed mercury species, but also result in significantly higher sorbent cost.

-[060008] The speciation of vapor-phase mercury depends on coal type.
+[0005] The speciation of vapor-phase mercury depends on coal type.
 Eastern U.S. bituminous coals tend to produce a higher percentage of oxidized mercury than do western subbituminous and lignite coals.
 Western coals have low chloride content compared to typical eastern bituminous coals.
 It has been recognized for several years that a loose empirical relationship holds between the chloride content of coal and the extent to which mercury appears in the oxidized form.
-Figure 1Fig.
-1 (Source: Senior, C.L.
-Behavior of Mercury in Air Pollution

-Control Devices on Coal - Fired Utility Boilers, 2001) illustrates the relationship between coal chlorine content and vapor-phase mercury speciation.
-An important reason for the significant uncertainty (scatter) in the data of FigureFig.
-1 is that mercury oxidation proceeds depends in part on the specific characteristics of the boiler as well as the fuel.
+FIG. 1 (Source: Senior, C. L. Behavior of Mercury in Air Pollution Control Devices on Coal-Fired Utility Boilers, 2001) illustrates the relationship between coal chlorine content and vapor-phase mercury speciation.
+An important reason for the significant scatter in the data of FIG. 1 is that mercury oxidation depends in part on the specific characteristics of the boiler as well as the fuel.
 The mercury oxidation reactions proceed by both homogeneous and heterogeneous reaction mechanisms.
-BoilerFactors such as boiler convection pass and combustion air preheater temperature profiles, flue gas composition, fly ash characteristics and composition, and the presence of unburned carbon have all been shown to affect the conversion of elemental mercury to oxidized mercury species.
+Factors such as boiler convection pass and combustion air preheater temperature profiles, flue gas composition, fly ash characteristics and composition, and the presence of unburned carbon have all been shown to affect the conversion of elemental mercury to oxidized mercury species.

-[070009] Felsvang, et. al. (U.S. Patent No. 5,435,980), teaches that the mercury removal of a coal-fired system employing an SDA FGD system can be enhanced by increasing the chlorine-containing species (e.g., hydrogen chloride) in the flue gases.
-Felsvang et al. further teaches that this can be accomplished through the addition of a chlorine-containing agent to the coal, or to the combustion zone of the of the boiler furnace.
-Felsvang, et. al., further teaches that the chlorine content of the flue gases reaching the SDA can also be raised, or through the injection of hydrochloric acid (HCI) vapor into the flue gases upstream of the SDA.
-Finally, Felsvang, et. al., teaches that increasing the chlorine content of the flue gases by either means ean These techniques are claimed to improve the mercury removal performance of PAC when used in conjunction with an SDA FGD system.
+[0006] Felsvang et al. (U.S. Pat.
+No. 5,435,980) teaches that the mercury removal of a coal-fired system employing an SDA system can be enhanced by increasing the chlorine-containing species (e.g., hydrogen chloride) in the flue gases.
+Felsvang et al. further teaches that this can be accomplished through the addition of a chlorine-containing agent to the combustion zone of the boiler, or through the injection of hydrochloric acid (HCl) vapor into the flue gases upstream of the SDA.
+These techniques are claimed to improve the mercury removal performance of PAC when used in conjunction with an SDA system.

-[080010] SUMMARY OF THE INVENTION
+SUMMARY OF THE INVENTION